F.28 Investigator Significant Financial Interest Disclosure Policy

 Review Procedures

-After preliminary review by the Chief Data Officer, and on determination that the conflict is both real and sufficiently significant, supporting documentation should be submitted to the Office of Sponsored Projects and Research Administration.
-Disclosure packets will be reviewed by the USI Conflict of Interest (COI) Review Committee, comprised of the Chief Data Officer, the dean of the investigator's college, and a graduate faculty member representative to the Graduate Council from either the College of Nursing and Health Professions or the Pott College of Science, Engineering, and Education.
+After preliminary review by the Director of the Office of Sponsored Projects and Research, and on determination that the conflict is both real and sufficiently significant, supporting documentation should be submitted to the Office of Sponsored Projects and Research.
+Disclosure packets will be reviewed, within thirty (30) days following disclosure, by the USI Conflict of Interest (COI) Review Committee, comprised of the Director of the Office of Sponsored Projects and Research, dean of the investigator's college or equivalent administrator, Director of Internal Audit or Business Office representative, and Vice President for Government Affairs and General Counsel.
 Resolutions to conflicts of interest must be completed prior to award acceptance.

-If there is determination that there is a conflict of interest, the University is obligated to take actions to manage, reduce, or eliminate conflict; to maintain records three years after completion of research; and to establish enforcement mechanisms and sanctions.
-The COI Review Committee will determine what solution will be recommended: conditions or restrictions to manage, reduce, or eliminate the conflict of interest.
-Enforcement mechanisms and sanctions may include requiring one or more of the following options to minimize bias in the research and to ensure that the science is intact:
+If there is a determination that there is a conflict of interest, the University is obligated to take actions to manage, reduce, or eliminate conflict; to maintain records three years after completion of the research or educational activity; and to establish enforcement mechanisms and sanctions.
+The USI COI Review Committee will determine the resolution to be recommended: conditions or restrictions to manage, reduce, or eliminate the conflict of interest.
+Enforcement mechanisms and sanctions may include requiring one or more of the following options to minimize bias in the research and to maintain the integrity of the research or educational activity:

-• public disclosure of the conflict in publication of research
+• public disclosure of the conflict in the publication of research

 • monitoring of research by independent researchers who will review the design of research, data collections, etc.

-• modification of the research to eliminate the conflict
+• modification of the research or educational activity to eliminate the conflict